emissary-ingress/emissary/README.md

 * Integrated monitoring
 * All the load balancing, observability, and protocol support of Envoy

-To get started, visit http://www.getambassador.io.
+To get started, visit http://www.getambassador.io, or join our [Gitter channel](https://gitter.im/datawire/ambassador).

 Mapping
 =======